KTSCode/HRadvocate_mobile/README.md

 ## Documentation
 ![Documentation](https://s.dou.ua/storage-files/image2-700.jpg)

-First I would like to reiterate that this was a project done be a group of college students with no experience over two quarters while taking other classes, so the architecture was not very well thought out beforehand.
+  * I would like to reiterate that this was a project done be a group of college students with no experience over two quarters while taking other classes, so I'm sorry that:
+    * the architecture was not very well thought out
+    * there are a ton of inline styles
+    * the programming styles vary widely
+    * most of the functions and components are heavily coupled to the test data
+    * there are no tests, I couldn't even get snapshots working
+    * much of the code is soaking W.E.T

+### Schema
+  * The scheme for the data in the app, can be found in `./companySelector/companies.json`
+  * All the test data in the app is loaded in there

 ### Main Components
 #### App.js